 Deborah is an Australian Chartered Accountant with over 19 years’ experience gained at blue chip, listed companies and smaller organisations, including seven years of international experience in London and six years’ West African experience.
+Deborah has worked across a variety of industries and has an excellent understanding of financial accounting, budgeting, reporting and cash flow management.

 For 25 years, Rick has lead change within the Resources, Energy and Telecommunication sectors for operating companies and projects.
 He has successfully delivered organisational effectiveness through significant cultural, organisational, process and technological change.